PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 If you have a more intricate, complete, perhaps multi-window design in mind, then PySimpleGUI still could be your best choice.

 This package is not only great to use as your first GUI package, but it also teaches how to design and utilize a GUI.
-It does it better than the existing GUIs by removing the syntax, and lengthy code that can take an otherwise very simple appearing program into something that's completely unrecognizable.
+It does it better than the existing GUIs by removing the syntax, and lengthy code that can take an otherwise very simple appearing program into something completely unrecognizable.
 With PySimpleGUI your 'layout' is all you need to examine to see the different GUI Elements that are being used.

 Why does PySimpleGUI make it any easier to learn about GUIs?
-Because it removes the classes, callback functions, object oriented design to better get out of your way and let you focus entirely on your GUI and not how to represent it in code.
+Because it removes the classes, callback functions, object-oriented design to better get out of your way and let you focus entirely on your GUI and not how to represent it in code.

-The result is 1/2 to 1/10 th the amount of code that implements the exact same layout and widgets as you would get from coding yourself directly in Qt5.
+The result is half to a tenth the amount of code that implements the exact same layout and widgets as you would get from coding yourself directly in Qt5.
 It's been tested many times... again and again, PySimpleGUI produces significantly less code than Qt and the frameworks it runs on.

-Forget syntax completely and just look on the overall activities of a PySimpleGUI programmer.
-You have to design your window.... determine your inputs and your outputs, place buttons in strategic places, create menus, ....
+Forget syntax completely and just look at the overall activities of a PySimpleGUI programmer.
+You have to design your window, determine your inputs and your outputs, place buttons in strategic places, create menus, ....
 You'll be busy just doing all those things to design and define your GUI completely independent upon the underlying framework.

-After you get all those design things done and are ready to build your GUI, it's then that you face the task of learning a GUI SDK.
+After you get all those design things done and are ready to build your GUI, it is then that you face the task of learning a GUI SDK.
 Why not start with the easy one that gives you many successes?
 You're JUST getting ***started***, so cut yourself a break and use PySimpleGUI so that you can quickly get the job done and move on to the next GUI challenge.

 #### Advanced Programmers, Sharp Old-Timers, Code Slingers and Code Jockeys